 To effectively reach out to new generations, we believe that Mosaics will need to multiply.
 It will thrive best if we are able to secure a large sponsoring church near universities along with strong support from the Presbytery within where Mosaics can be funded appropriately—financial and personnel resources.
 Each Mosaics will be named after the city, i.e. Davis Mosaics, Bay Area Mosaics, San Diego Mosaics, etc. We hope this new expression of church becomes movement for future churches.

 For more information about Mosaics new vision and missions, please visit: https://nextg.org/creating-missional-hubs-in-the-post-pandemic-era/ or download pdf at: http://nextg.org/mosaics.pdf

 “A new command I give you: Love one another.
 As I have loved you, so you must love one another.
 By this everyone will know that you are my disciples, if you love one another.” – John 13:34-35

 - Grace Moon (wife) and two children: Eugene (son, 1987) & Erica (daughter, 1989)

 - SPR Reading of Luke-Acts: Transformational Stewardship Study for Local Churches (ISBN-10: 1482787555 / ISBN-13: 978-1482787559)

 How To Support:

-If you would like to support Mosaics ministries to expand more in 2018-2019, please make tax-deductible love-offering check(s) payable to: “Fellowship of Mosaics” (for Sacramento Mosaics ministries) and/or “Davis Community Church” (for Davis Mosaics ministries) and mail your donation to:
+If you would like to support Davis Mosaics ministries to grow in 2021-2022, please make tax-deductible love-offering check(s) payable to: “Davis Community Church” (for Davis Mosaics ministries) and/or mail your donation to: